Table of Contents

 Can Head Injuries Cause Brain Damage?

 All head injuries may not indicate brain damage.
-It would depend upon the extent, severity and also the location of the injury.
-Some head injuries may be superficial just affecting the scalp and the skin in the head without affecting deeper parts.
+It would depend upon the extent, severity, and also location of the injury.
+Some head injuries may be superficial, just affecting the scalp and the skin in the head without affecting deeper parts.
 Those kinds of injuries would not need long-term medical care.

 Let’s get to know the major types of head injuries in children.